 However, there can be deadly consequences for traffic violations gone wrong.
 There are nearly 43,000 traffic deaths per year in the United States.

 It is for that reason that you will likely request an auto insurance refund at some point in your life or that of your family members.

 How do you request a refund?
 When will I get my auto insurance refund?
 Find out below.

-One of the biggest factors to how much you will receive in a refund is if you paid monthly or you paid your full premium all at once.
+One of the biggest factors as to how much you will receive in a refund is if you paid monthly or if you paid your full premium all at once.
 Premiums are usually paid once or twice per year.
 This depends if you have a six-month policy or a twelve-month policy.